Skip to main content

 Activate

-On a successful production build, the control plane flips current_release atomically, marks the prior release superseded, and records an audit event.
-Re-activation is idempotent.
+On a successful production build, Karta flips current_release atomically, marks the prior active release superseded, and records an audit event.
+Re-activating the current release is a no-op.

 Preview releases